zammad/zammad-documentation/api-intro.rst

 Response Format
 ===============

-If an response is successful, an HTTP status codes in the 200 or 300 range is returned.
-If an item got created or updated, all new attributes will be returned (also server site generated attributes like created_at and updated_at).
+If a response is successful, an HTTP status code in the 200 or 300 range will be returned.
+If an item has been created or updated, all new attributes will be returned (also server side generated attributes like created_at and updated_at).

 Example::